iu-parfunc/gibbon/Context.md

   - `DBQuery.hs` generated one dcon loop plus three constructor scalar-group loops for each loopified map, rather than one loop per scalar buffer
   - `DBQuery.hs` loopified and non-loopified final outputs matched
-  - `DBQuery.hs` with `--disable-loop-fusion` generated 26 loopified `for`s,
-    compared with 8 fused `for`s, and the final output matched the fused run
   - `OctTree_scaleEnergy.hs` generated one dcon loop plus two constructor scalar-group loops for `scaleEnergy`
   - `OctTree_scaleEnergy.hs` loopified and non-loopified final outputs